sromano1992/kubedev/README.md

 # kubedev: a continuous delivery Standard for your K8s workloads on IBM Cloud

-*kubedev* is a standard that allows you to easily deploy your applications to Kubernetes with a continuous delivery approach.
+*kubedev* is a standard that allows you to easily deploy your applications to Kubernetes on IBM Cloud with a continuous delivery approach.
 The benefits you have using this approach are listed below:

 1) **automatic versioning of each components of your application**: for example, if you are designing and devolping a microservices application for Kubernetes, you can use this approach to simply deploy and versioning each component of your application without the need to be a devops specialist